SeaTac, Washington

 SeaTac (/ˈsiːtæk/) is a city in southern King County, Washington, United States.
 The city is an inner-ring suburb of Seattle and part of the Seattle metropolitan area.
-The name "SeaTac" is derived from Seattle–Tacoma International Airport, itself a portmanteau of Seattle and Tacoma.
+The name "SeaTac" is derived from Seattle–Tacoma International Airport's nickname "SeaTac," itself a portmanteau of Seattle and Tacoma.

 The city of SeaTac is 10 mi2 in area and has a population of 31,454 according to the 2020 census.
 The city boundaries surround the Seattle–Tacoma International Airport (approximately 3 mi2 in area), which is owned and operated by the Port of Seattle.
 The city includes the communities of Angle Lake, Bow Lake, McMicken Heights and Riverton Heights, which were established before the city's incorporation.
 Residents voted for incorporation on March 14, 1989, and the city incorporated in February 1990.

 History

+The earliest people to live in the Highline ridge and surrounding lowlands were Coast Salish peoples for thousands of years before European contact.
+The area sits between Puget Sound to the west and the Duwamish and Green River valleys to the east.
+It was used by Duwamish and Muckleshoot peoples for fishing, hunting, and overland travel.
+In the 1850s, federal surveyors recorded salal and huckleberry across the area, believed to be evidence of deliberate land management through intentional burning and cultivation, rather than pure wilderness.
+In 1990, a diver discovered two dugout canoes from the bottom of Angle Lake that were carbon-dated to approximately 1678.
+Both the Muckleshoot and Duwamish tribes claimed the artifacts, which were eventually transferred to the Muckleshoot Tribe for stewardship.

 The Highline area, which includes modern-day SeaTac, Burien, most of Des Moines, and unincorporated communities such as White Center and Boulevard Park, was settled by European Americans in the mid-1850s.
+Over the following decades, small farming communities developed around Miller Creek and other drainages on the plateau.
 The federal government finished construction of a military road from Fort Steilacoom to Fort Bellingham in 1860, passing through the Highline area to the east of modern-day SeaTac.
 One of the more prominent roads of travel from Seattle to Tacoma early in the 20th century is Des Moines Memorial Drive (originally called the High Line road), which passes directly through the middle of the region, particularly through SeaTac and Burien.

+The construction of Seattle–Tacoma International Airport transformed the area.
+After the U.S. military took control of Boeing Field following the attack on Pearl Harbor, the Port of Seattle accepted a federal grant in March 1942 to build a replacement civilian airport as part of a larger wartime pattern of federal intervention in municipal airport development across the country.
+The airport was dedicated on October 31, 1944, though the U.S. Army Air Forces used it primarily to stage B-29 bombers through the end of World War II.